udu3324/stm32pe-midi/JOURNAL.md

 I managed to fix this by sanding down some of the keys that seem too big.

+Also seen in the image above, some of the keys seem a little janky/bent.
+This is because I was postprocessing it and left it in a hot car.

+**Note to self: DO NOT LEAVE 3D PRINTS IN A CAR ON A HOT SUMMER DAY**

 <img width="317" height="238" alt="image" src="https://github.com/user-attachments/assets/5d4626fe-747a-4307-9b08-d78765364ab1" />

-I bought the wrong size magnets.
-They should press fit in but its too loose and i am forced to super glue each and every one of them.
+I bought the wrong size magnets. (also they seem kind of less strong but its ok i think) They should press fit in but its too loose and i am forced to super glue each and every one of them.
 I should have only printed one to see if the fit was perfect for the magnets i bought instead of the magnets i had on hand.

 **NOTE TO FUTURE SELF: print one thing at a time to see if it actually fits before printing/processing it all**